Sharing a Firefox profile between Windows and Linux

 2. Click the ‘create profile’ button.

-3. Click ‘Next’, after (not?) reading the introduction text someone jotted down.
+3. Click 'Next', after reading the introductory text.

 4. Enter a profile name and click the ‘Choose folder’ button.

 5. Look up your main Firefox profile on your Windows partition.
-These are typically stored in folders like C:\Documents and Settings\%username%\Application data\Mozilla\Firefox\Profiles\%profilename% (2000, XP) or C:\Users\%username%\AppData\Roaming\Mozilla\Firefox\Profiles\%profilename% (Vista, 7).
+Typically, these are stored in folders like:

 6. Click ‘Finish’ to link the profile.